How well do you know your guitars?

 Even I couldn’t believe Charvel or Epiphone could outrank PRS — that is just complete horse manure.
 PRS is a great guitar brand — it’s actually better than Fender or Ibanez — in many ways even better than Gibson — and a lot cheaper too.

 Who goes for a PRS?
 Sometimes, a guitarist needs class, sophistication and beauty.
 Well, on those days when Beyoncé just isn’t available, a PRS guitar will do the job.
 These axes simply ooze class.
-Any beginner with cash to flash simply needs to get one of these.
+Any beginner with cash to flash simply needs to get a PRS.

 Sure, anyone can blow £100 on a piece of wood with strings, but a PRS is a lifetime purchase that will outlast anyone who treats it with respect.